Blog Posts

 They don't remove deep stains

 Even premium ultrasonic cleaners like the Sereclean Dental Pod cannot eliminate deeply embedded stains that have accumulated over extended periods.
-These persistent discolourations penetrate microscopic pores in retainer materials, becoming chemically bonded to the surface.
 Ultrasonic technology excels at removing fresh buildup but struggles with longstanding discolouration.

 Why prevention is better than cure